Dehypnotic/comfyui-numbered-text/README.md

 Restart ComfyUI.

-The node appears under category: text/utils with the name: “Numbered Multiline Text”.
+The node appears under category: text/utils with the name: “Numbered Text”.

 ---